LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/key-stores/cng.md

 ﻿# Amplia - CNG Key Stores

-The **Cryptography API: Next Generation (CNG)** works with key storage through a number of **Key Storage Providers (KSPs)** that do the actual work of providing key storage.
+The **Cryptography API: Next Generation (CNG)** works with key storage through a number of **Key Storage Providers (KSPs)** that do the actual work of storing keys.

 Devices such as Hardware Security Modules (HSMs) and cryptographic USB tokens may provide a CNG KSP that can be used to communicate with the device.
 Moreover, Windows Server has its own KSP which provide access to its